justeat/JustEat.RecruitmentTest/README.md

 - Rating
 - Types of food for the restaurant

-The restaurants should be ordered from highest rating to lowest rating.

 ### Platform Choice

 You can create the application as either a command line application, web application or mobile application in any of the following platforms